 The Western Bluebird is common in pine and oak woodland in the inland valleys, foothills, and mountains of San Diego County.
 Recently the species has turned an evolutionary corner and is becoming an urban adapter in our area.
 The San Diego Natural History Museum first noticed this when doing field work for the San Diego County Bird Atlas in the late 1990's, and the trend has accelerated ever since.
 The birds are apparently following in the wake of Nuttall's Woodpecker, an earlier urban adapter that took advantage of the extensive planting of trees over what was once treeless sage scrub.

 Western Bluebirds are fascinating, lovely songbirds.
 They have long been associated with joy and happiness.
 To attract them you will need to put up a nestbox specifically designed for Western Bluebirds in the appropriate location and monitor it.
 You may also need to supply water and protect the birds from pests.
 You'll find information about how to get started with Western Bluebirds (and more) in the links on the left (or above if you're using a phone).

 It is rewarding to have wildlife in our lives.
 And protecting our natural environment is essential to our own existence as well as theirs.
 Entwining our lives with flora and fauna brings us peace and benevolence, something that is difficult to find in today's fast paced, egocentric world.
 Balance and renewal are woven into the tapestry of nature, if only we stop to listen to the sounds of birdsong, and to smell the flowers.
 Spend more time in the woodland, or walking along the shore, far from the urban jungle, and away from programs that push us into fear and hopelessness.
-And may the "Bluebird of Happiness" nest in your backyard.
+And may the "Bluebird of Happiness" nest in your backyard...